furiosa-ai/furiosa-sdk/docs/en/source/customer-support/bugs.rst

-If you do not see a message as shown above, refer to the instructions below to collect the necessary information yourself to file a bug report at `FuriosaAI customer service center`_
+If you do not see a message as shown above, refer to the instructions below to collect the necessary information yourself to file a bug report at `FuriosaAI customer service center`_.

 You can find the Python runtime version information as shown.